cloudmesh/cloudmesh-pi-cluster/README.md

 ### Bridge Command

 <!--MANUAL-BRIDGE-->
 ```
+  bridge create [--interface=INTERFACE] [--ip=IP] [--dns=NAMESERVER]

 Options:
   --interface=INTERFACE  The interface name [default: eth1]
-                           You can also specify wlan0 if you wnat
+                         You can also specify wlan0 if you want
                          to bridge through WIFI on the manager
                          eth0 requires a USB to WIFI adapter

-   --ip=IP  The ip address to assign on the eth0 interface (ie. the listening interface) [default: 10.1.1.1]
+  --ip=IP  The ip address to assign on the eth0 interface,
+           ie. the listening interface [default: 10.1.1.1]

+  --dns=NAMESERVER  The ip address of a nameserver to set
+                    statically.
+For example, --dns=8.8.8.8,8.8.4.4
+                    will use the google nameservers

 Description:

   Command used to set up a bride so that all nodes route the traffic
   trough the manager PI.

-  bridge create [--interface=INTERFACE] [--ip=IP]
+  bridge create [--interface=INTERFACE] [--ip=IP] [--dns=NAMESERVER]
       creates the bridge on the current device.
       A reboot is required.

 ```
 <!--MANUAL-BRIDGE-->